 Waste is driven to Zeehan, 47 kilometres away, and there is a chemical-free sewage treatment system.
 Mobile phone and television coverage is nonexistent.

-Parks and Wildlife Tasmania provide walking tracks and interpretation billboards on the area’s history, flora and fauna.
-And there are plans to increase the number of bush walks by making more tracks easily accessible.
+1- Houn Pine Walk – Parks and Wildlife Tasmania provide walking tracks and interpretation billboards on the area’s history, flora and fauna along the Huon Pine Walk.

-Corinna is accessible from both north and south travelling on some unsealed roads.
+Corinna is at the southern end of the Tarkine Rainforest.
+It’s accessible from both north and south travelling on some unsealed roads.
 A 4WD is not required.
 From the south, the Fatman barge crosses the Pieman River.
 Hours are 9am to 7pm (summer), 9am to 5pm (outside daylight saving).
 It costs $20 (cash only).